rcarrata/istio-files/docs/mtls.md

 To validate how traffic is sent through Istio proxies in plain text, we will be using the [Ksniff](https://github.com/eldadru/ksniff) utility.

+* Extract the Producpage pod ID and the Details IP (we will originate our check in the ProductPage pod, and check the traffic to the Details Pod IP):

 ```sh
 POD_PRODUCTPAGE=$(oc get pod | grep productpage | awk '{print $1}')